pebauer68/tree/README.md

 **Add your own functions:**
 -Edit tree.cr and add your favorite functions
-There is a hash with procs(function pointers) loaded at startup from tree,
+There is a hash with procs(function pointers) loaded at startup from tree.
-and a register function for adding functions later, which are
-merged into this hash of procs.

 You need to follow the calling convention used in this
 proc hash, otherwise you get compile errors.